 Staff agrees that the LPGP will primarily draw on the local labor force for construction and operation.
 No significant influx of permanent employee or secondary employment households is expected due to the LPGP because Kern County has a large available labor pool.
 With the addition of each subsequent project into the construction phase, the ability of the available local labor force to meet project construction needs decreases.
 The cumulative need for workers in particular crafts or specialties will exceed the availability of workers in those crafts in the local area at different times based on the numbers of specialists available and the total number of specialists needed.
-Each of the currently filed projects has identified their expectations for local vs. non-local workers based on other project needs.
+Each of the currently filed projects has identified their expectations for local vs. non-local workers based on the available work force by craft and their expectation of worker availability based on other project needs.